felixlopz/hubrise-test-task/content/apps/locatouch/en/overview.md

 ## Description

-Loca'Touch offers self ordering kiosks systems for leasing or sale.
-With a self ordering kiosks, your customers can view your restaurant menu, order and pay autonomously.
-Suggestions for complementary products are made during the purchasing cycle in order to increase the average basket.
-Loca'Touch regular updates to the system software guarantees a better service and offers long term performance.
+Loca'Touch offers self ordering kiosks systems for leasing or for sale.

+With a Loca'Touch self ordering kiosk, your customers can view your restaurant menu, order and pay autonomously.
+They also receive suggestions for complementary products during the purchasing cycle in order to increase the average basket.

+Loca'Touch regularly updates the system software to guarantee a better service and offer long term performance.

 ## Integration Features